About the Association

 Contact me

 I started beekeeping in 2018 after retiring from a career in probate law to develop my orchard and preserves business near Downham Market.
 There are now 10 hives, all busily pollinating the orchard, and the fruit harvest has more than doubled since their arrival.
-I was honoured to be invited to join the WNKLBA committee and now serve as secretary.
-I enjoy the social side of the association and also the challenge of working my way through the BBKA Module exams.

 Jill Tinsey